Which is worse? Ignorance or apathy? Who knows? Who cares?

 I have given academic talks on mathematics and theoretical computer science in universities and research institutes all over the world.
 Travelling and giving talks is a great way to improve and grow as an academic.
 Thanks to all those who kindly hosted me.

 I travel a lot, and found this helpful guide to the treatment of invited speaker (sic) in the common-room of the Central Tungus Plateau University (Okrug campus), Siberia.

 I was once a keen photographer.
 I took urban and scenic photographs of people, landscapes, animals, insects, architecture — and anything else that reflects or generates light.
 When I travelled, I usually had my camera with me.

 Until 2007 I used a Ricoh Caplio R4 — an exquisite little point-and-shoot, for its time.
 I learned a lot and a set of portraits, landscapes, macro shots, from my travels are online.

-… of some things I have worked on, in no particular order.
+of some things I have worked on, in no particular order.